-I thought I would repost this in it's own post since this is an important topic and I would like to stimulate some discussion about this topic.
+I thought I would repost this in it's own post since this is an important topic and I would like to stimulate some discussion about

 Some thoughts on pop and GERD.